mja65/Emu68-Imager/docs/download.md

 The legacy version of the imager can be found at the following [link](https://mja65.github.io/Emu68-Imager/Software/Emu68Imager.zip):

 The latest version of Emu68 Imager is 2.0.
+Note: This tool is currently being revised!
+At present, please use this for testing purposes only and use the legacy version for actual use.

 The latest legacy version of Emu68 Imager is 1.0.6.4